fmojica30/tektrakker/README.md

 - Fork and clone the repo
 - Open the repo in the command line
-- install virtualenv if not already installed
+- install [virtualenv and pip](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/) if not already installed

 ---